stefanusayudha/base-android-compose/README_EN.md

 4. Since they no longer have states, rather than using dependency inversion we will use monoid chain instead, it is way more simpler.

 ## There is no Domain Layers
 For the professionals, this might be consider a taboo.
-But i do in purpose as an experiment, since this approach is one of the purpose why i built this code base.
+But i do this in purpose as an experiment, since this approach is one of the purpose why i built this code base.
 But don't be worried, feel free to do what you want.

 I removed the domain layers by purpose to maximize the **Pure Function** approach in the Data Layers.